|Cleft lip and palate|

 Care plan timetable

 Most children with clefts will receive the same type of care plan tailored to meet their individual needs.
-A typical care plan timetable is described below.
+A typical care plan timetable for cleft lip and palate is described below:

-If your baby has a cleft, their feeding will need to be assessed so problems can be dealt with.
-Many babies with a cleft palate have problems sucking through a nipple due to the gap in the roof of their mouth.
+If your baby has a cleft, their feeding will need to be assessed so any problems can be resolved.
+Many babies with a cleft palate have problems breastfeeding due to the gap in the roof of their mouth.

 If your baby has difficulty feeding, your specialist cleft nurse can advise on alternative feeding methods.
 Some babies respond better to alternative feeding methods than others.

-One method that works well for some women is expressing breast milk into a specially made flexible bottle and using the bottle for feeding.
+One method that works well for some women is expressing breast milk and using a specially made flexible bottle for feeding.

 All types of surgery required for cleft lip and palate are available on the NHS.
-There are 19 centres in the UK that specialise in the treatment of cleft lip and palate.
+There are nine centres in England and Wales and further specialist centres in Scotland and Northern Ireland.

-Lip-repair surgery is usually carried out when your child is three months old.
-Your child will be given a general anaesthetic (where they are unconcious) and the cleft lip carefully repaired, including underlying muscles.
+Lip repair surgery is usually carried out when your child is three months old.
+Your child will be given a general anaesthetic (where they are asleep) and the cleft lip carefully repaired, including underlying muscles.
 The nose is usually reshaped at the same time.

-The operation usually takes about an hour, although it can take longer if the cleft is severe.
-The operation usually leaves a slight scar, but the surgeon will attempt to line up the scar with the natural lines of the lip to make it less noticeable.
+The operation usually takes between one and two hours, although it can take longer if the cleft is more extensive.
+The surgery leaves a slight scar, but the surgeon will attempt to line up the scar with the natural lines of the lip to make it less noticeable.

-Palate-repair surgery is usually carried out when your child is six months of age.
+Palate repair surgery is usually carried out when your child is six to 12 months old.
 The muscles and the lining of the palate are rearranged and usually no extra tissue is needed to complete the operation.

-The operation usually takes about one-and-a-half hours and it's carried out under general anaesthetic.
+The operation usually takes about two hours and is carried out under general anaesthetic.

-At birth, an audiologist (hearing specialist) will assess your child's hearing and a second hearing assessment will take place once your child has had reconstructive surgery.
-Your child's hearing will also be regularly assessed during their outpatient appointments.
+An audiologist (hearing specialist) will assess your child's hearing at birth and a second hearing assessment will take place once your child has had reconstructive surgery.
+Your child's hearing will also be regularly assessed during the first few years.

 Speech and language therapy

-Repairing a cleft palate will significantly reduce chances of future speech problems.
+Repairing a cleft palate will significantly reduce the chance of future speech problems.
 However, approximately half of all children with a repaired cleft palate still need some form of speech therapy.
-The speech of a small number of children will have a nasal tone and further corrective surgery may be required.
+Further corrective surgery may be required for a small number of children who have increased airflow through their nose when they're speaking.

 The SLT will work with your child for as long as they need assistance.
-Therapy is not usually needed after the age of seven, though specialist investigations may be necessary.
-In some cases, further surgery may be needed to improve your child's speech.
+Therapy is not usually needed after the age of seven.

-When the cleft involves the gum area, it is common for teeth on either side of the cleft to be tilted or out of position.
-Often a tooth may be missing or there may be an extra tooth.
+When the cleft involves the gum area, it's common for teeth on either side of the cleft to be tilted or out of position.
+Often a tooth may be missing, or there may be an extra tooth.
 The paediatric dentist will monitor the health of your child's teeth and recommend treatment when necessary.
-It is also important you register your child with a family dentist.
+It's also important that you register your child with a family dentist.

-Orthodontic treatment, which helps improve the alignment and appearance of teeth, may be required.
-Treatment may include using braces or other dental appliances to help straighten teeth.
+Orthodontic treatment, which helps improve the alignment and appearance of teeth, may also be required.
+Treatment can include using braces or other dental appliances to help straighten the teeth.
 Orthodontic treatment will also monitor the development of the jaws and the bite during growth.